mgmeier/purescript-matrix/docs/Data/Matrix4.md

 makeTranslate3 :: Number -> Number -> Number -> Mat4
 ```

+Creates a transformation matrix for translating by 3 scalar values, one for

 #### `makeTranslate`

 ``` purescript
 makeTranslate :: Vec3N -> Mat4
 ```

+Creates a transformation matrix for translating each of the x, y, and z

 #### `translate3`